Frederick-88/kopisop/README.md

 ```
-A Web Made with tools of :
+A List of Food Showcases/Menu Web Made with tools of :
 - PHP
 - MySQL
 - PHPmyAdmin